 Research Policies and Procedures

-Refer to MacEwan Policy Manual for all institutional policies.
+Refer to MacEwan's Policies web segment to find all institutional policies.
 The below are supporting procedures applicable to research, scholarly and creative activity.

 Refer to these guidelines and procedures for managing your research award, including reporting, Post-Award Management